eatsjobs/cookie-store-polyfill/README.md

 ## API Reference

-### `installCookieStorePolyfill(config?)`
+### `installCookieStorePolyfillIfNeeded(config?)`

 Installs the CookieStore polyfill if it doesn't already exist in the current context.
+Safe to call multiple times - only installs once.

 **Parameters:**
 - `config` (optional) - [`MonitoringConfig`](#monitoringconfig) object